jeangoisse/HairsAndBeardsOptimizedPack/README.md

 - VE Highmate Beautiful Haired Retexture
 - Some Selected from RH2

+*Using .dds conversion with Rimsort/Rimpy is highly recommended !*

 All textures and defs comes from their original authors, thanks to them for their amazing mods!
 This fork will never be updated on the workshop.